Pieter Van Havermaet: Life

 Van Havermaet died on 8 May 1897 in Antwerp.
 He was succeeded as a teacher at the Antwerp Academy by Piet Verhaert, who was already a teacher at the academy at that time and who would take over his subjects.

 Work

 Van Havermaet is mainly known for his portraits and genre portraits.
 He also painted landscapes but no known works by him in this genre are currently known.
 His oeuvre is realistic.

 He initially painted portraits in the dark style typical of Belgian portrait painters of the time.
-In these works, the background very dark and monochromatic and the emphasis is on the face, hands and attributes of the sitter.
-In later works he used a lighter palette with more contrasts and often used earth pigments.
-In these he paid more attention to the background and the surrounding elements.
+In these works, the background is very dark and monochromatic and the emphasis is on the face, hands and attributes of the sitter.
+In later works he lightened his palette, added more contrasts and often used earth pigments.
+In those works he further paid more attention to the background and the surrounding elements.

 Van Havermaet often added some genre elements to his portraits by portraying the sitters engaged in some everyday activity.
 An example is the child portrait of Amélie Baschwtiz, who is depicted holding a New Year's letter to her father.